"When fighting blind men, it's best to get out of the way."

 - In "That Which Redeems", initially the only creature standing against the demons invading the Dimension of Lame is an alternative counterpart of the ferret Kiki, who's from some third dimension still and has more attitude than everyone in the Dimension of Lame put together.
 She's seen jumping quickly between the demons, causing them to skewer each other on their bladed weapons when trying to hit her.

-- Bun-bun pulls this twice during "Oceans Unmoving".
+- Bun-bun pulls this thrice during "Oceans Unmoving".
 The first time Bun-bun dodges Calix's throwing axe so that it cuts part of the ship's rigging instead, allowing him to do a dramatic rope swing attack.
-The second time, Bun-bun dodges another axe throw, this time positioning himself so that the axe will hit his enemy, Blacksoul, instead.
+The second time, Bun-bun dodges another (assumed) axe throw, this time positioning himself so that the axe will hit his enemy, Blacksoul, instead.
 Unfortunately, Calix has been persuaded to leave by a third party and does not hear the insult that's supposed to incite his attack, leaving Bun-bun looking pretty silly in front of his archnemesis.
+Shortly after in the same fight, Bun-bun dodges Blacksoul's blades to cause him to get them stuck in the barrel behind him; Blacksoul retaliates by picking up the barrel and using it like a hammer.

 - The Order of the Stick: